Benjamin144/Include-Me/README.md

         1. As a Developer              ||  I want to understand the global purpose of the site and learn more about the potential interest and overall usefulness of the site.
         2. As a Publisher              ||  I would be interested to see a list of Best Sellers for Adults and children
-        3. As a User                   || i want to be able to search for best selling books
+        3. As a User                   ||  I want to be able to search for best selling books

     -   #### Returning Visitor Goals